Mrikula Devi Temple of Lahaul- A Divine Poetry in Wood

 The idol was cast by one Panjamanaka Jinaka from Bhadravah in Kashmir.
-The workmanship of the idol is not of very high standard because the bodies of the goddess and the buffalo look bloated.
+The workmanship of the idol is not of a very high standard because the bodies of the goddess and the buffalo look bloated.
 The head of the statue is too big and the crown of the goddess resembles the ceremonial headgear of a Tibetan lama.

 The impact of the Moghul and Rajput styles is due to the reason that the latter had considerable influence in Bhadrawah as they had penetrated there via Balor.

 The element of Tibetan influence is also not surprising in the neighboring area like Lahaul.
-Because, the people of Tibetan descent in Lahaul treat Markula Devi as Dorje phag-mo which in Sanskrit means Vajravarahi.
+Because the people of Tibetan descent in Lahaul treat Markula Devi as Dorje phag-mo which in Sanskrit means Vajravarahi.

 Prior to the building of Mrikula Devi temple, the area of Lahaul had been under the supremacy of Ladakh for centuries.
 It was during this time that the Buddhist style of sculpture was introduced in the valley.